EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 weekly_ae_activity_20260201.csv
 ```

 View the file created by the container.
-As mentioned earlier, `/safe_data` is not available on Open OnDemand host so to view this file you will need to:
+As mentioned earlier, `/safe_data` is not available on the Open OnDemand VM so to view this file you will need to:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
 1. View the file created by the container: